Where to see crocodiles around Darwin

 By Jac Taylor

-Few animals around Darwin fascinate visitors as much as these prehistoric creatures.
+Few animals in the Northern Territory fascinate visitors as much as these prehistoric creatures.
 Both freshwater and saltwater crocodiles can be found in the waters and river systems around the city, but it is the larger species, the saltwater crocodile, that captures the imagination.
 With their sheer size – they grow up to seven metres (23 feet) long – "salties" resemble dinosaurs more than any other modern-day animal.
 A trip to Darwin isn’t complete without seeing the world's largest reptiles for yourself.
 Here are the best places to see crocodiles around Darwin.

 A wildlife park where even the kids can get interactive with crocodiles?
 It can be done at Crocosaurus Cove, right in the centre of Darwin.
 Take a tour of the park to watch some of the largest crocodiles be fed, and grab a fishing rod to feed the baby crocs yourself.
 There are plenty of underwater viewing opportunities, but you can also "swim with the crocs" in the Cage of Death, a crocodile swimming experience in which you are lowered into the crocodiles' water in a perspex enclosure.

 If you have a little more time, try a day out at Crocodylus Park, a 15-minute drive out of Darwin.
 With more than a thousand crocodiles, and an emphasis on research, this is an exciting place to fill up on facts and watch crocodiles in the extensive grounds.
 Take the Croc and Eco Cruise, join crocodile feeding tours and try holding a baby croc, baby turtle, snake or lizard.
 There are enough other animals here for a full zoo safari experience: you can see kangaroos, water buffalo, iguanas and snakes too.